voglerdaniel/webr-hello-world/README.md

 # Hello World in WebR

 To get started, download or pull this repo.
 Also, make sure you have [Python3 installed](https://www.python.org/downloads/).
-You don't need to write Python code for this to work; we just need Python to write two lines of Terminal code that will allow you to see this test code locally in your browser.
+You don't need to write Python code for this to work; we just need Python to a line of Terminal code that will allow you to see this test code locally in your browser.

-Then, in the terminal, navigate this repo stored and run
+In the terminal, navigate this repo stored and run

 ```
 python3 -m http.server